 June 29 – September 10, 2016

-Incorrigibles was invited to be part of Visions of Confinement.
+Incorrigibles was invited to be part of Visions of Confinement: A Lens on Women in the United States Prison System.
+The exhibition was organized by Isaac Scott of The Confined Arts and Arden Sherman, Curator, Hunter East Harlem Gallery.
 (Project Note and Images are from the Visions of Confinement Website):

 The Hunter East Harlem Gallery will be turned into an “educational lounge” this summer, and will featuring: a dialogue wall, artwork, a letter writing station, a listening station, a lounge area, and a small library inside the gallery space–all of which address artistic meditations on how women experience living in confined spaces, life after release, and familyexhibit will function as an educational laboratory and flex space inside the gallery, and is aimed at fostering conversations around female incarceration.
 The project aims to highlight the struggles faced by incarcerated women at a time when the criminal justice system is in crisis and in dire need of reform.